jfrog/documentation/jfrog-applications/frogbot/frogbot-configuration.md

 ### Is the frogbot-config.yml file mandatory?

 Not all projects require the **frogbot-config.yml** file, but any project can use it.
-For projects with a single descriptor file (package.json, pom.xml, etc.), which is located in the root directory of the project, the **frogbot-config.yml** file isn't mandatory.
-In other words, if the following conditions apply to your project, you don't have to create the file.

-1. The project has only one descriptor file (pom.xml, package.json, go.mod, etc.)
-2. The descriptor file is in the root directory of the project

 If your project doesn't use a **frogbot-config.yml** file, all of the configuration Frogbot requires\
 should be provided as variables as part of the Frogbot workflows.